Migreeni ja siihen liittyvät sairausverkostot

 Migraine and related disease networks

-Migraine is not just a headache, but a multifaceted disease, often associated with other symptoms and diseases.
-A recent Finnish study of Terveystalo patient data (Korolainen et al. 2019) reveals that the morbidity of migraine patients is significantly higher than that of controls – and that migraine forms extensive disease networks.
+Migraine is not just a headache but a complex disease often associated with other symptoms and conditions.
+A recent Finnish study based on Terveystalo patient data (Korolainen et al. 2019) reveals that the morbidity of migraine patients is significantly higher than that of controls – and that migraine forms extensive disease networks.

-The study used Terveystalo's electronic patient data from 2012–2017.
-It included 17,623 migraine patients and a control group of the same size, matched for age and gender.
+The study used Terveystalo’s electronic patient data from 2012–2017.
+It included 17,623 migraine patients and an equally sized control group matched by age and gender.

-Disease networks were formed using an automatic algorithm that grouped diagnoses based on their close connections.
+Disease networks were formed using an automated algorithm that grouped diagnoses based on their close connections.

-• Median number: 12 diagnoses in migraine patients vs. 6 in controls.
+• Median number: 12 diagnoses for migraine patients vs. 6 for controls.

-• Only 1% of migraine patients had a single diagnosis, compared to 13% of controls.
+• Only 1% of migraine patients had one diagnosis, while the corresponding figure for controls was 13%.

 • Migraine patients had 9 disease groups, controls had 6.